 Each faculty member shall be evaluated on the basis of achievement consistent with their appointment in the areas of (a) teaching (or professional performance, in the case of the faculty members with non-teaching titles (e.g. in the Library, the Cooperative Extension Service, Instructional Development, or the Museum)), (b) scholarship and (c) academically related service.

 An overall rating of each faculty member’s performance shall be made, as well.
-The overall rating may reflect aspects of an individual's performance germane to an evaluation of their professional responsibilities, but not belonging solely to teaching, scholarship, or service.
-This may include an individual's demonstrated ability to work productively with colleagues in carrying out the research/creative, teaching, and service missions of the department and the College.

-Each department and college review process must enable establishment of the overall rating in a manner that is not solely dependent on aggregation of numerical ratings in teaching, research, scholarship, and service.
-Especially poor performance or noteworthy lack of effort in any one dimension of performance should be reflected in an overall unsatisfactory rating.

-Each faculty member should actively contribute to the life of the academic unit (e.g., department, school, college, university) and should exhibit respect and cooperation in shared academic and administrative tasks.
+The overall rating may reflect aspects of an individual's performance germane to an evaluation of their professional responsibilities, including teaching, scholarship, service, and contributions to the academic mission of the unit..
+Each faculty member should actively contribute to the mission of the academic unit (e.g., department, school, college, university) and should exhibit respect and cooperation in shared academic and administrative tasks.
 They must also demonstrate the ability and willingness to work productively with colleagues (see BOT 405.1.
 IV.
 14.c).

+Each department and college review process must enable establishment of the overall rating in a manner that is not solely dependent on aggregation of numerical ratings in teaching, research, scholarship, and service.
+Documented poor performance or lack of effort in any one dimension of performance may be reflected in an overall unsatisfactory rating.

 Each unit shall develop procedures for peer evaluation appropriate to its mission.
 The annual review of each faculty member with a teaching assignment shall include evaluation by students.